SheffieldKevin/MovingImages-RubyTests/README.md

 #### Running tests from the command line

-If you haven't already done so, you will need to install the MovingImages.
-This is done with the MovingImages application.
+If you haven't already done so, you will need to install the moving_images ruby gem and the LaunchAgent to be able to test MovingImages.
+This is done using the MovingImages application.

+The pdf-reader ruby gem is needed for running the tests.
+You can install the gem `gem install pdf-reader`

+The ruby gem works with the default ruby installation in Yosemite and ruby 2.2.1 installed using rvm also on Yosemite.

-To run all tests then run the command runtests.
+To run all tests then run the command `runtests`.
 Each test script file is independent and can be run seperately, these scripts are test001, test002 ... etc.

 #### Test script descriptions